groussea/opyflow/ReadMe.md

 This should install the opyf library and the main dependencies (vtk and opencv) automatically.

-If you meet compatibility problems on your system, it is recommended creating an *environment* via *conda* installation (see bellow [installation with anaconda](#installation-with-anaconda)).
+If you meet compatibility problems on your system, it is recommended to create an *environment* via *conda* installation (see bellow [installation with anaconda](#installation-with-anaconda)).

 To analyze a frame sequence (*png*, *bmp*, *jpeg*, *tiff*) you may run the following script: